Managing bowel late effects

 • Insoluble fibre helps with managing constipation.
 It can also help with other bowel problems.
 You can get insoluble fibre from wholegrain bread and cereals, vegetables and fruit skins.
 It is also in bran and seeds.

 Adding more fibre is not right for everyone.
-Following the 5-a-day plan for fruit and vegetables may not always be appropriate either.
-Your doctor, nurse or dietitian may give you advice about blending, slow cooking and peeling fruit and vegetables to reduce the amount of fibre you have.
+Following the 5-a-day plan for fruit and vegetables may not always be right for you.
+Your doctor, nurse or dietitian may give you advice about blending, slow cooking, and peeling fruit and vegetables to reduce the amount of fibre you have.

 Soluble fibre supplements

 People with bowel control problems are often prescribed soluble fibre supplements, such as Normacol® or Fybogel®.
 They work by absorbing water and expanding to fill the bowel.
-This makes the stools bulkier and easier to push out.
+This makes stool bulkier and easier to push out.
 But some people find Fybogel® makes the bowel produce more wind.

 If you are taking fibre supplements, make sure you drink plenty of fluids.
 You should drink at least 2 litres (3½ pints) of fluids every day.